The Ultimate 7 Days Jordan Road Trip Itinerary

 Amman Citadel

-The Roman Theatre is a remarkable architectural masterpiece, located in the heart of downtown.
-We were captivated by its impressive size and how well-preserved the amphitheater is.
+The Roman Theater is an impressive architectural masterpiece, located in the heart of downtown.
+We were captivated by its enormous size and how well-preserved the amphitheater is.
 With its capacity of 6000 spectators, it is the largest Roman Theatre in Jordan and it is still used today.
 If you are not afraid of heights, you should definitely go all the way to the top to get a good impression of the size of the theater.
 Be careful, because the stairs are steep!

 Practical